-What Patients Who Received an IVC Filter Can Do
+What Injured IVC Filter Patients Can Do

 Patients who have not received an IVC filter but may need one should actively voice their concerns to their physician.
 If you are unable to take standard blood-thinning medications or the medications are ineffective per your condition, they may be necessary.
 However, your doctor should monitor the IVC filter carefully and remove it once your PE risk subsides.
 Ask your doctor to remove it as soon as possible.

 Patients whose IVC filter migrated, fractured, perforated, etc. and caused life-threatening complications have options for compensation.
 Lawsuits are currently underway against drug-manufacturing giants who created faulty IVC filters.

 If you or your loved one suffered an IVC filter injury, you may be eligible for financial compensation.
 Learn more about the IVC filter lawsuit and get a free evaluation today to see if you may qualify.